 #4 SPORTSMANSHIP.
 In my opinion, the final thing that makes for a great professional competitor is great sportsmanship.
 Far too many times, I have seen couples act unprofessionally after a result, and I’m here to tell you that does not sit well with the judges – and that their poor impression of you and your partner will stay with them for a long time.
 Do yourself a favor: act with grace and class on the dance floor, win or lose.
 If you need a pity party, have it somewhere out-of-sight of everyone who could form a bad opinion of you!
 There will always be winners and losers: but remember that the players and the results will change every time, so learn from your mistakes and move on.
 And never forget that your goal should be to be a good dancer, AND a good person.
 That, my friends, will take you a long way in this industry.

 Stephen Knight is one of the busiest men in the ballroom dance industry!
 Stephen & his dance partner Rae Josephs were 3-Time United States American Rhythm Finalists, and 6-Time undefeated Fred Astaire American Rhythm Champions.
 More recently, as the National Dance Director for Fred Astaire Dance Studios, the Regional Franchise Director for FADS’ Wisconsin Region, an NDCA Adjudicator, a Coach and Choreographer, Stephen’s dance card is almost always full.
 He is also responsible for creating a large portion of the Fred Astaire Dance Studios Silver Syllabus, and is well-known for his Open Routine, Solo, Showcase, and Novelty choreography.
 For more information on the members of the Fred Astaire Dance Studios’ National Dance Board, contact us.
-And to get started on YOUR dance journey, find your local Fred Astaire Dance Studio here.
+And to get started on YOUR dance journey, contact Fred Astaire Dance Studios today.